quantis/activeRecord/README.markdown

     echo $user->id;
     // prints the id assigned to the newly inserted row

 To operate on rows already in the database table the `find_one` and `find_many` methods from [Idiorm](http://github.com/j4mie/idiorm/) are available, but slightly enhanced.
-Instead of returning an instance of the ORM class `find_one` loads data from the database into the current instance.
+Instead of returning an instance of the ORM class `find_one` loads data from the database into the current instance of your model.
 As in Idiorm, it can accept a primary key ID as its argument.
-For example,
+For example, to load the user with id `$id`:

     $user = new User;
     $user->find_one($id);

-Since Paris uses nearly the same [fluent interface](http://en.wikipedia.org/wiki/Fluent_interface) as Idiorm, it relies on a lot of chaining.
+As an aside, since Paris uses nearly the same [fluent interface](http://en.wikipedia.org/wiki/Fluent_interface) as Idiorm, it relies on a lot of chaining.
 For this reason, a convenience *factory method* called `factory` on the base `Model` class is provided.
-It takes a single argument: the name of the model class you wish to use, and immediately returns it for the purpose of chaining.
+It takes a single argument: the name of the model class you wish to use, and immediately returns a new empty instance of this model to facilitate chaining.

     $user = Model::factory('User')->find_one($id);
     // equivalent to the previous example.

-Since this `$user` object represents a row in the database, when it is modified and saved, it performs an update on the database instead of inserting a new row.
+Since the `$user` object now represents an existing row in the database, when it is modified and saved, it performs an *update* on the database instead of inserting a new row.

     $user->name = "Fred";
     $user->email = "fred@example.com";